-At Sucuri, all client communication is handled via the ticket system.
-When you have questions or need help, that’s the place to go.
-Feel free to use the ticketing system in any of these conditions:
+At Sucuri, all client communication is handled through our ticket system.
+When you have questions or need help, feel free to use the ticketing system in any of these conditions:

 Malware Removal Requests

-The ticket will require your website’s URL (a.k.a domain), issues you are experiencing, FTP/sFTP/SSH/cPanel credentials (host, username and password).
+The ticket will require your website’s URL (e.g. example.com), issues you are experiencing, FTP/sFTP/SSH/cPanel credentials (host, username and password).

-Once the support team receives this ticket, it will be quickly adressed.
-The analysts will use the credentials provided to log into your website, it’s important that the appropriate access is provided to avoid delays.
-The analysts will need to upload a number of PHP based scripts / Tools to the server to initiate the remediation process.
+Once the support team receives this ticket, it will be quickly addressed.
+The analysts will use the credentials provided to log into your website.
+It’s important that the appropriate access is provided to avoid delays.
+The analyst will need to upload a number of PHP based scripts / tools to the server to initiate the remediation process.

 These scripts / tools help us find and remove malware, spam, backdoors and other hidden content.
 Our team will use a combination of manual and automated techniques to detect infections and anomalies that might be causing issues.

 By default, the remediation process will save a backup of every file touched.
-At the completion of the remediation process we will remove our scripts / tools and leave your website in working condition.
+We will remove our scripts / tools and leave your website in working condition when we are finished.

-When finished, we will update the ticket with our clean up reports, letting you know exactly what we did in your site.
+Then, we will update the ticket with our clean up reports, letting you know exactly what we did on your site.

-In the navigation panel, left hand side of your screen, you will see a Customer Support panel, within this panel you will find a Malware Removal Request button.
-Click the button.
+On the navigation panel, you will see a Customer Support panel.
+Within this panel you will find and click the Malware Removal Request button.

 You will be presented with a dialog that will ask for all the information we require to access your web server:

-FTP stands for "File transfer Protocol" and SFTP for "Secure File Transfer Protocol".
-This is a connection mechanism used to log into servers to edit/add/remove files.
-We need this to log into your site and begin the cleanup process.
+We need this to log into your site to begin the cleanup process.
 If you do not know where to find your FTP/SFTP information, please contact your hosting provider.

 Once everything has been filled out, just click on “submit request”.
 Our system will try to establish a connection to your server to make sure everything is OK.

-If we are not successful, we’ll display the following image:
+If we are not successful, we’ll display the following message:

-Keep in mind that not providing the right credentials may delay our cleanup process.
+Keep in mind that not providing the right credentials may delay our cleanup efforts.

-Now just stand by for the first email from the analyst working on your site.
-You will receive an email if we need clarification, or once we have an update on your case.
+You will receive an email if we need clarification or once we have an update on your case.

 If you have questions, please update the ticket.